titanturtles/titanturtles.github.io/cybercamp.md

 ## Minimum Hardware requirement:

 Intel/AMD Quad core computers with internet connection, and at least 16GB of memory (RAM) and 100GB free SSD harddrive space.
-AMD computers should work fine.

 (Costco has qualified laptop at $700 and up.
 Amazon has qualified renewed laptop at less then $300, but YMMV.)